Working in Market - China

-- To leverage KDPs’ strong advocacy, influence and distribution networks to better serve TA’s China 2020 strategy.
+- To leverage KDPs’ strong advocacy, influence, and distribution networks to better serve TA’s China overall strategy.

-- KDP agencies are given access to E-lodgement of Australian Visa by DIBP, which makes possible for them to apply Australian Visa online for their customers, who can travel individually to Australia on multiple times within validity of their visa.
+- KDP agencies are given access to E-lodgement of Australian Visa by immigration of Home Affair, which makes possible for them to apply Australian Visa online for their customers, who can travel individually to Australia on multiple times within validity of their visa.

-- In 2017/18 there were 36 travel agencies/wholesalers partners appointed as Tourism Australia’s KDPs.
-These agencies are located in eight Key cities: Beijing, Shanghai, Guangzhou, Shenzhen, Hangzhou, Qingdao, Chongqing and Chengdu.
-The term of current 36 KDPs is 2 years and it will end on 30 June 2019.
-By then, Tourism Australia will recruit new KDPs under revised criteria of KDP9.
+- In 2019, there were 36 travel agency partners appointed as Tourism Australia’s KDPs.
+These agencies are in 15 Key cities: Beijing, Shanghai, Guangzhou, Shenzhen, Hangzhou, Nanjing, Suzhou, Qingdao, Shen Yang, Xiamen, Fuzhou, Chongqing, Chengdu, Changsha and Wuhan.
+Tourism Australia evaluates and recruits KDPs under revised criteria every two years.

-- Requests for tailor-made tour products are providing an opportunity to online travel agencies to expand market share in China.
+- Consumer requests for tailor-made and premium tour products are providing an opportunity to upscale yield and better consumer experience in Australia.

-- Some wholesalers are shifting their business to the retail sector to enhance their competiveness.
+- Wholesalers are shifting their business to the retail sector to enhance their competitiveness.

-- Social media, media advocacy and word-of-mouth are becoming more powerful sources of information to assist Chinese travellers with planning and purchasing travel.
+- Social media, media advocacy and word-of-mouth are becoming more powerful sources of information to assist Chinese travelers with planning and purchasing travel.

 - The use of online sources by the Chinese market was well above the average across all markets.
 After online sources, respondents would talk to family and friends who have previously visited Australia.

-- Liaise closely with local representatives from your State and Territory Tourism Organisations.
+- Liaise closely with local representatives from your State and Territory Tourism Organizations.